apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 and allow the client to confirm that it wants to use those credentials.
 It is RECOMMENDED that CAS implementations allow the deployer to choose the preferred behavior.
-If the credentials are invalid or non-existent, it is RECOMMENDED that CAS display to the client the reason authentication failed, and possibly present the user with alternate means of authentication (e.g. username/password authentication).
+If the credentials are invalid or non-existent, it is RECOMMENDED that CAS displays to the client the reason why authentication failed, and possibly present the user with alternate means of authentication (e.g. username/password authentication).